-IMPORTANT: The hang glider is now in a position in which the lateral cables are taut and prevent the hang glider from remaining flat on the ground.
-It is therefore important to finish assembly rapidly.
+IMPORTANT: after having hooked the crossbar, some of ours hang glider models are now in a position in which the lateral cables are taut.
+Therefore it is better to prevent the hang glider from remaining flat on the ground with the crossbar hooked.
+Finish the assembly rapidly or release the crossbar tension.

-- Stand in front of the hang glider, and lift the nose slowly, using the wind to help you raise it level and up to the height at which it can be correctly supported by the A-frame. - Take the spring clip at the end of the front cables and hook it onto the hang glider's nose clip.
-To achieve this, you will have to pull the hang glider nose downwards slightly, using the webbing strap handle. - Place the nose fairing into position. - Carefully turn the hang glider so that it is rotated by just over 90° with respect to wind direction. - Open the central zipper, which is under the keel and check that the T-junction to which the hang strap is attached is perpendicular to the keel.
-Close the zipper making sure that both zip pulls are near the nose.
-By doing this, the crossbar safety cord is almost completely enclosed inside the sail. - Pass the VG cord through the jam cleat on the speedbar.
+- Stand in front of the hang glider, and lift the nose slowly, using the wind to help you raise it level and up to the height at which it can be correctly supported by the A-frame. - Take the ring at the end of the front cables and hook it onto the hang glider's nose clip.
+To achieve this, you will have to pull the hang glider nose downwards slightly, using the webbing strap handle. - Place the nose fairing into position. - Carefully turn the hang glider so that it is rotated by just over 90° with respect to wind direction. - Close the central zipper, making sure that both zip pulls are near the nose.
+By doing this, the crossbar safety rope is almost completely enclosed inside the sail. - Pass the VG rope through the clam cleat on the speedbar.